Ferris-Labs/site-draft/content/en/docs/Solutions/_index.md

 ---
-title: "Solutions"
+title: "Projects & Use Cases"
-linkTitle: "Solutions"
+linkTitle: "Projects & Use Cases"
-tags: [solutions, case studies]
+tags: [project, use cases]
-weight: 105
+categories: ["Use Cases"]
-categories: ["solutions"]
+weight: 51
 description: >-
-  FerrisDX is being used across industry verticals, such as banking, insurances, logistics and manufacturing, but also in horizontal business applications such as finance and human resources.
+  Ferris DX is being used across industry verticals, such as banking, insurances, logistics and manufacturing, but also in horizontal business applications such as finance and human resources.
 The growing list of case studies may give you some insights and ideas how Ferris may be put to good use in your organization.
 ---